How Oracle Java Licensing works:

 Do we need a license if we run Java 8 with not applying a security update after April 2020?

-Most likely, yes, that would be our default position.
+Yes, that would most likely be our default position.
 However, you need to review the BCL agreement with your legal counsel.

 Do third-party application vendors have restricted Java licenses?